Meti0X7CB/RoundPlayer/README.md

 # EQClock
-An analog clock skin with equalizer, RAM, CPU and NET indicator.
+An analog clock skin with equalizer.

 ![](./Info.png)